MatAtBread/nodent/README.md

 "map"
 -----
 The nodent cover "map" works like an aynchronous, parallel object/array mapper, similar to Array.prototype.map().
-The map function takes three parameters: the entity to iterate over, optionally an object in which to place the results (they are returned from the async map in any case), and the async function to call on each iteration.
+The map function takes three parameters:
+* the entity to iterate over,
+* optionally an object in which to place the results (they are returned from the async map in any case),
+* the async function to call on each iteration.

 The function completes when all the aync-iteration function calls have completed (via a return or exception).
 The order of execution of each async function is not guarenteed.
-When complete, the async-return is a complementary object or array containing the mapped values as return asynchronously.
+When complete, the async-return is a complementary object or array containing the mapped values as returned asynchronously.
 If present, the return values are placed into the optional second parameter.
 If omitted, a new object or array is created to hold the results.
 The initial argument (the entity to iterate over) can be either:

 * An Object - each field is passed to the async-iterator function
 * An Array - each element is passed to the async-iterator function